hndr91/VoiceIdentification/README.md

 ### To Do
 1. Detect voice activity automatically.
 Currently, the voice activity limited to the duration arguments.
+2. Voice identification still not implemented yet
-2. Combine with RFID as identifier
+3. Combine with RFID as identifier
-3. Use AWS Polly and AWS Lex as voice user interface
+4. Use AWS Polly and AWS Lex as voice user interface